-It is crucially important to our dental professional team that all of our patients receive only the best in personal service.
-We recognize that not all individuals enjoy receiving dental treatment and to ensure the comfort of our patients, Scripps Center for Dental Care is pleased to offer sedation dentistry.
-Depending on your needs and desired level of sedation, we provide several options for patients to relax in comfort while their treatment is completed in a very short amount of time.
-With sedation dentistry, patients in our office can undergo a number of procedures at once utilizing multiple specialists, including a full smile makeover, in less time and with less discomfort than was ever before possible.
-Our practice offers a full range of sedation dentistry options, including nitrous oxide, oral conscious sedation, intravenous sedation and general anesthesia sleep dentistry.
+It’s crucially important to our dental team that all of our patients receive only the best in personal service.
+We recognize that not all individuals enjoy receiving dental treatment, and our dentists are pleased to offer sedation dentistry to enhance the comfort of our patients.
+Depending on your needs and desired level of sedation, we provide several options that allow patients to relax in comfort while their treatment is completed in a very short amount of time.
+With sedation dentistry, patients at Scripps Center for Dental Care can more comfortably undergo multiple procedures that may require more than one dental specialist, such as a full smile makeover.
+Our practice offers a full range of sedation dentistry options, including nitrous oxide, oral conscious sedation, and general anesthesia sleep dentistry.

 I was really nervous about going to the dentist for the first time in 10 years.
 But everybody was super nice to me from the moment I walked in.
 Kathy & Dr. Nick are the best.
 I’m glad I went.